-This Seventh Edition of the Disciplinary Handbook takes account of Rule change approved by Congress and provides guidance on procedures to be followed by Committees with responsibility for the administration of Discipline in the Association.
+This Ninth Edition of the Disciplinary Handbook takes account of Rule changes at recent Congresses and provides guidance on procedures to be followed by Committees with responsibility for the administration of Discipline in the Association as well as those against whom Disciplinary Action is being taken.

-This Disciplinary Handbook suggests best-practice Guidelines which will help to ensure that the Association's Disciplinary Code is clear, workable, fair and efficient.
+The Disciplinary Handbook suggests best-practice guidelines which will help to ensure that the operation of the GAA Disciplinary Code is clear, workable, fair and efficient.

-The Handbook is intended to assist in the implementation of the Rules and is not a substitute, in any form, for the Rules of the Official Guide.
+The Handbook is intended to assist in the implementation of the Rules and is not a substitute, in any form, for the Rules contained in the Official Guide.

-The availability of Standard Forms in relation to the Disciplinary Process, should greatly reduce the possibility of error and the potential for Appeals.
+Standard Forms are included, which should greatly reduce the possibility of error and the need for Appeals.